lucidlayer/traceform/traceform/README.md

 ## What is Traceform?

 I've always been frustrated by how disconnected our code is from what users actually see.
-That's why we built Traceform—a developer toolchain that lets you select any React component in VS Code and instantly see where it renders in your browser.
+That's why we built Traceform, a developer toolchain that lets you select any React component in VS Code and instantly see where it renders in your browser.

 The magic happens through three integrated tools: a Babel plugin that instruments your components, a VS Code extension that handles the UI interaction, and a browser extension that highlights the rendered elements.
 It's a simple idea that solves a daily pain point for React developers.